-The cabbage leather coral is a hardy soft coral that makes an excellent beginner coral species and gets its common name because it grows on short stalks, close to the rock, with large fleshy lobes that are shaped somewhat like the leaves of a plant, like cabbage.
-The color is generally between pink and brown, although blue and green highlights are able to be seen in some varieties and under certain lights.
-All soft coral have bony structures, call sclerites, in their bodies–they look like tiny bony fingernail clippings.
-These structures provide basic support for the body of the coral and can often be seen inside the flesh of these corals, as you can see in the image below.
+Sinularia dura, also known as the Cabbage Leather Coral, is a hardy soft coral that gets its common name because it grows on short stalks, close to the rock, with large fleshy lobes that are shaped somewhat like the leaves of a plant, like cabbage.
+The color is generally between pink and brown, although blue and neon green highlights are color morphs that are available.

 Care requirements in a saltwater aquarium